TomTkacz/EasyMSE/README.md

 # EasyMSE

-EasyMSE is a Python package for creating Magic: The Gathering cards from the command line.
+EasyMSE is a Python package for creating Magic: The Gathering cards from code or the command line.
 It interfaces with an installation of Magic Set Editor 2 and its built in CLI to make generating custom cards easier.

 # Installation